apache/flink/docs/apis/batch/libs/table.md

 ----
 The Table API also supports embedded SQL queries.
 In order to use a `Table` or `DataSet` in a SQL query, it has to be registered in the `TableEnvironment`, using a unique name.
-A registered `Table` can be retrieved back from the `TableEnvironment` using the `scan` method:
+A registered `Table` can be retrieved back from the `TableEnvironment` using the `scan()` method:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();
 // create a Table environment
-TableEnvironment tableEnv = new TableEnvironment();
+BatchTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

-// reset the translation context: this will erase existing registered Tables TranslationContext.reset();
-// read a DataSet from an external source DataSet<Tuple2<Integer, Long>> ds = env.readCsvFile(...);
+DataSet<Tuple2<Integer, Long>> ds = env.readCsvFile(...);
-// register the DataSet under the name "MyTable" tableEnv.registerDataSet("MyTable", ds);
+// register the DataSet as table "MyTable" tableEnv.registerDataSet("MyTable", ds);
 // retrieve "MyTable" into a new Table
 Table t = tableEnv.scan("MyTable");